Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: Summary

 \item We find sensitivity of the EoS constraints with respect to the binary mass ratio, $q$, which weakens the upper limit for very asymmetric binaries.

 \item With a HMNS lifetime of just $\sim$\,20\,ms, the sGRB jet responsible for GRB170817A was most likely produced by a BH-torus central engine, not by a magnetar.

 \item Future events with a total mass only somewhat higher than that of GW170817 are likely to undergo a prompt collapse and yield smaller ejecta masses and therefore fainter kilonovae, which should, like AT2017gfo, show no spectral signature of helium.
-Conversely, future kilonovae with smaller total binary masses are expected to show strong helium features.
+Conversely, future kilonovae with smaller total binary masses (and similar mass ratio) are expected to show strong helium features.
 An event with a similar total mass as in GW170817 but with a distinguishable helium feature would point to a smaller mass ratio $q$ than in GW170817.
-In the case of an ``orphan-kilonova'' with a missing GW signal the appearance or absence of a helium feature could indicate whether the total binary mass was below or above that of GW170817, respectively.
+In the case of an ``orphan-kilonova'' with a missing GW signal the appearance or absence of a helium feature could indicate whether the total binary mass was below or above that of GW170817, respectively, assuming a similar mass ratio.

 \end{enumerate}

 A particularly powerful characteristic of our constraint is the inverse relationship between $R_{1.6}$ and $M_{\mathrm{max}}$ for given $M_{\mathrm{thres}}$: An upper limit of $M_{\mathrm{thres}}$ therefore rules out a significant number of currently existing EoS models with simultaneously large values of $R_{1.6}$ (or $R_{\mathrm{max}}$ or $\lambda_{1.4}$) and $M_{\mathrm{max}}$.